 The Proposed Action involves the improvement and modification of the degraded Griggs Reservoir located north of 26th Street and east of N. Florida Avenue to the west of White Sands Boulevard and south of Fairgrounds Road and the Jim R. Griggs Sports Complex.
-The proposal includes reconstruction and enlargement of the existing breached dam, embankment, and emergency spillway to allow 49 acre feet of water impoundment with less than 6 feet of embankment height, with construction of a connecting buried storm drain system.
+The proposal includes reconstruction and enlargement of the existing breached dam, embankment, and emergency spillway to allow 49 acre-feet of water impoundment with less than six feet of embankment height, with construction of a connecting buried storm drain system.
 The outflow would discharge into the existing Dry Canyon channel, with the possible future construction of a regional outflow detention pond downstream and west from the dam, all completely located within City limits, on City owned and managed property.
 The Proposed Action is necessary to increase the capacity and reliability of the floodwater control systems, thereby increasing protection of the City's Public Works Yard, residential, and commercial properties immediately to the west and south of the project area from future flood events

-The No-Action alternative is perceived as increasing current flood damage estimates as includes neither improvements to the existing breached, non-engineered Griggs Reservoir, nor improvements to the environment in and around the degraded reservoir.
-Impactful failures and continued overland flow from future flood events are possible with the continued build-up of the area, commercially and residentially.
+The No-Action alternative has been evaluated and assessed as potentially as increasing current flood damage estimates.
+This alternative includes neither improvements to the existing breached, non-engineered Griggs Reservoir, nor improvements to the environment in and around the degraded reservoir.
+Failures and continued overland flow from future flood events are possible with the continued build-up of the area, commercially and residentially.

-Pursuant to Section 106 of the National Historic Preservation Act, USACE determined that there would be "No Properties Affected" by the proposed undertaking or on the historic and cultural resources of the region.
-USACE is currently consulting with the State Historic Preservation Office regarding these determinations.
+Pursuant to Section 106 of the National Historic Preservation Act, USACE determined that there would be "No Historic Properties Affected" by the proposed undertaking or on the historic and cultural resources of the region.
+On March 27, 2018, the State Historic Preservation Office concurred with this determination.

-The proposed project construction would not affect the quality of water in Alamogordo, nor any waters of the U.S., as the project lies within a closed basin and there are no permanent flowing surface waters subject to the provisions of Section 401 or Section 404 of the Clean Water Act, nor would a Department of the Army authorization be required.
+The proposed project construction would not affect the quality of water in Alamogordo, nor any waters of the U.S., as the project lies within a closed basin and there are no permanent flowing surface waters subject to the provisions of Section 401 or Section 404 of the Clean Water Act.
+Regulatory permitting is therefore not required.
 The Proposed Action would occur outside of the floodplain and would not significantly alter any use or natural feature of the area.
 Therefore, the planned action is consistent with Executive Order 11988 (Floodplain Management).
 The proposed work complies with Executive Order 11990 (Protection of Wetlands) as no jurisdictional wetlands occur within the project area.